TeddyDD/kakoune-edit-or-dir/README.md

 ## Installation

-Source `edit-or-dir.kak` from your `kakrc` or let your plugin manager do the job.
+Source `edit-or-dir.kak` from your `kakrc` or use [plug.kak].

 For convenience I recommend aliasing `:edit-or-dir` command to `:e`.
 I **do not** recommend aliasing or overriding built-in `:edit` command, since it might broke other scripts.
 Replacing `:e` alias is fine, scripts should not relay on aliases anyway.

 ```
 unalias global e edit